 Is a 2010 Chevy Impala front or rear wheel drive?

-- Improved Traction: FWD vehicles tend to perform better in adverse weather conditions, such as rain or snow, as the weight of the engine is over the front wheels, enhancing grip.
+- Improved traction and handling in inclement weather conditions, as the weight of the engine over the front wheels helps provide better grip

 Is the 2009 Chevy Impala FWD or RWD?